Zec de la Rivière-Mitis

-Zec de la Rivière-Mitis is a "zone d'exploitation contrôlée" (controlled harvesting zone) (zec) located in the municipality of parish of Sainte-Jeanne-d'Arc (La Mitis), in La Mitis Regional County Municipality, in administrative region of Bas-Saint-Laurent, in Québec, in Canada.
+Zec de la Rivière-Mitis is a "zone d'exploitation contrôlée" (controlled harvesting zone) (zec) located in the municipality of Sainte-Jeanne-d'Arc-de-la-Mitis, in La Mitis Regional County Municipality, in administrative region of Bas-Saint-Laurent, in Québec, in Canada.

 The course of Mitis River and Mistigougèche River have the status de zec de la Rivière-Mitis.
 This salmon river is administered by "La corporation de gestion de la pêche sportive de la rivière Mitis (CGPSRM)", which was established in 1993.
 The mandate was assigned to this Association by the Government of Quebec.
 The mission of the zec is oriented to exploitation and conservation of salmon of Atlantique.

 Geography

 Mitis rivers takes it source from a large body of water consisting of a series of four lakes continues in form of a crescent turned to the southwest: "lac Inférieur" (Lower Lake), "lac à la Croix" (Lake of the Cross), Mitis Lake and "lac Supérieur" (Superior Lake).
 The latter being the southernmost receives water from the Patapédia East River which defines a segment of boundary between the Quebec and New Brunswick.
 This series of lakes is located in the administrative region of Gaspésie, on the border of the region of Bas-Saint-Laurent.

 The Mitis dam is built at the mouth of "lac inférieur" (Lower Lake), located at the west end, near the hamlet of Lac-Mitis.
 Mitis River begins at the mouth of "lac Inférieur".
 Going down the river gets water from several tributaries, increasing its flow.
 Those tributaries are: